roryp/evi-next-js-app/README.md

 The application now includes a Sarcasm Creator feature that allows users to generate sarcastic responses based on input text.
 This feature leverages advanced natural language processing models to craft responses that mimic human sarcasm.

+View the [Sarcasm Creator sequence diagram](./diagrams/images/index.html#creator) to understand the data flow of this feature.

 #### How to Use the Sarcasm Creator

 1. Navigate to the "Sarcasm Creator" page using the navigation bar.